schourode/pdfbinder/README.md

 PDFBinder can be installed on Microsoft Windows systems using a pretty installer, which can be downloaded from the [project website][1].

 In order to use PDFBinder on other platforms - or if the installer seems like a bad choice for other reasons - PDFBinder can be built installed from source.
-Grab the latest source package from the [website][1], or check out trunk from the [Subversion repository][2].
-Use whatever C# compiler you have available to build the project, or use the provided project file for Microsoft Visual Studio 2008 project if avaiable on your box.
+Grab the latest source package the [GitHub repository][2].
+Use whatever C# compiler you have available to build the project, or use the provided project file for Microsoft Visual Studio 2010.

 Hopefully, the user interface of PDFBinder is pretty self-explanatory.
 You can add source PDF documents by using the "Add source documents..." button,